Uzi Hitman: Death and commemoration

 Hitman died following a heart attack in Ramat Gan on 17 October 2004 at the age of 52.
 Following a funeral in Ramat Gan, he was buried at the Yarkon Cemetery near Tel Aviv.
 The City of Ramat Gan renamed Kikar Hashoshanim ('Roses Square') in his neighborhood of residence to Kikar Hitman (Hitman Square).

+On April 22 2009, the Israeli Stamp Service issued a series of 12 postal stamps on the subject of Israeli music.
+One of the stamps in this collection was dedicated in memory of Hitman.
+The stamp, with a portrait of Hitman, was designed by the artist Miri Nestor Sofer.
+The stamp's tab included a line from Hitman's song "Adon Olam" - "Lord of the world who reigned".

 A minute of silence was given to Hitman during a Maccabi Haifa match against Bnei Yehuda, followed up by fans singing the chorus of the championship song he wrote for the club.